Issue 237 2020-11-12

 This post outlines a change to the language that would hopefully be adopted with the next version of the language standard.

-Pretty-print syntax trees with this one simple trick by Gabriel Gonzalez
+Pretty-print syntax trees with this one simple trick by Gabriella Gonzalez

 I want to share a simple trick for pretty-printing syntax trees with the correct precedence that I’ve been using in my own interpreter projects.